ManticoreProject/manticore/README.md

 instructions.

-###### Non-native Stack on x86-64
+###### 5.2.2 Hardware Stack Support

+In the plots discussed here, "-noras" appended to a particular stack strategy's name refers to that stack when it's run with the `ret` instruction replacement to disable the Return Address Stack mechanism in the CPU.
+So the speed-ups are relative to a "noras" baseline.

-> We found that for contig, resize, and segment stacks, using the
+> We found that for contig, resize, and segmented and hybrid strategies,
-> native CPU instructions yields a 1.06× – 1.08× speedup for
+> using the native CPU instructions yields a 1.02× – 1.07× speedup for
-> toy programs, [...]
+> the recursive group, [...]

 This min-max claim can be checked by inspecting the GMEAN values in the following plots, which show  the speed-up of using the native stack instructions:

 ```
 normal/ras_contig_toy_times.pdf
 normal/ras_resizestack_toy_times.pdf
 normal/ras_segstack_toy_times.pdf
+normal/ras_hybridstack_toy_times.pdf
 ```

+For the subsequent discussion about motzkin and fib being outliers, use the same plots above, but look specifically at those two benchmark programs.

-> [...] a 1.01--1.03x speedup for real programs, [...]
+> [...]
+Those strategies see a 1.01× – 1.02× speedup for the mixed benchmarks, [...]

-This claim is checked like the previous one, but using these plots instead:
+This claim is checked like the previous one by looking at the GMEAN values, but using these plots instead:

 ```
 normal/ras_contig_real_times.pdf
 normal/ras_resizestack_real_times.pdf
 normal/ras_segstack_real_times.pdf
+normal/ras_hybridstack_real_times.pdf
 ```

-> [...] and a 1.04x speedup overall.
+> [...] and a 1.02x speedup overall [...]

 This claim is checked in the following way.
-Gather the three GMEAN values from the following oversized plots that contain all non-callec benchmarks:
+Gather the four GMEAN values from the following plots that contain all non-continuation benchmarks:

 ```
 normal/ras_TOTAL_contig_all_times.pdf
 normal/ras_TOTAL_resizestack_all_times.pdf
 normal/ras_TOTAL_segstack_all_times.pdf
+normal/ras_TOTAL_hybridstack_all_times.pdf
 ```

 Then compute the average of those three values and round.
-We had (1.04 + 1.04 + 1.03) / 3 = 1.0366667 -> 1.04x overall speedup.
+We had (1.03 + 1.03 + 1.01 + 1.01) / 4 = 1.02x overall speedup.

 > Linked stacks saw effectively no change in performance even